Course Descriptions & Weekly Structure

 Weekly Schedule Overview

-• Monday–Wednesday: Thai Language in the morning, followed by seminars in the afternoon.
+- Monday–Wednesday: Thai Language in the morning, followed by seminars in the afternoon.

-• Monday: Thai History and Politics
+- Monday: History and Politics

-• Tuesday: Sustainability in Thailand
+- Tuesday: Sustainability in Thailand and Southeast Asia

-• Wednesday: Society and Culture of Thailand
+- Wednesday: Society and Culture of Thailand and Southeast Asia

-• Thursday: Full-day excursions integrated into course themes.
+- Thursday: Full-day excursions integrated into course themes.

-• Friday-Sunday: Independent study and travel, reflection, and independent exploration.
+- Friday-Sunday: Independent study and travel, reflection, and independent exploration.

 Each course is designed to connect academic learning with real-world experiences, incorporating field visits, guest speakers, and interactive projects.